Learn how to paint butterflies with this fun and easy symmetry method. A perfect process art activity for kids of all ages!

 - Tack a kaleidoscope of butterflies onto the wall together (that’s what a group of butterflies is called!) or string them into a butterfly bunting.

-More Butterfly and Nature Painting Ideas
+More Nature Painting Ideas

-- Gorgeous Watercolor Butterflies with the Rubbing Alcohol Technique
+- Gorgeous Watercolor Butterflies

 - 5 Nature Based Art Ideas for Toddlers & Preschoolers

-- Garden and Nature Crafts for Kids
+- 22 Nature Art Ideas for Kids

 Pin It for Later